 Leftovers reheat well in a microwave or covered in the oven.

 It has become clear since publishing this recipe, that semolina is pretty hard to find in the U.S. It is not the same as cream of wheat or Farina.
 Semolina is yellower and looks a bit like cornmeal.
 It is made from durum wheat like pasta.
 Farina or cream of wheat, from my research is different.
 It comes from a different type of wheat and is whiter and has a lower protein level and doesn't hold it's shape like semolina would.
 I think farina would technically work but the texture wont be the same.
 I'm not sure about flavour as I've never tried it.
 You can buy Semolina from Amazon for a reasonable price.
 I link to one in the recipe above.
 I would imagine too that any Italian grocery store would sell it.
-It seems too that you can get Bob's Red Mill semolina flour.
-It's probably a bit finer than the one I used but is actually semolina so would probably be better to use than cream of wheat or farina.
-Plus Bob's Red Mill products are very widely distributed across the U.S and Canada.
+Bob's Red Mill semolina flour would also work well.
+It is a brand that is very widely distributed across the U.S and Canada.